Aryan-Parmar07/Aryan_YTNUM-Device-Handoff-UI-with-No-Friction-No-Confusion-/README.md

-# Whisper-Handoff — Seamless Cross-Device Video Continuity
+# Device-Handoff — Seamless Cross-Device Video Continuity
 _A UX/UI design concept for frictionless device switching on YouTube._

 ---

 ## 🧠 Overview

-**Whisper-Handoff** is a concept redesign of YouTube’s video experience that enables users to **instantly pick up where they left off**—on any device, without friction, syncing, or confusion.
+**Device-Handoff** is a concept redesign of YouTube’s video experience that enables users to **instantly pick up where they left off**—on any device, without friction, syncing, or confusion.

 This prototype introduces a **context-aware UI layer** that quietly tracks progress, creates visual continuity between devices, and offers **invisible-yet-discoverable cues** to resume watching with confidence.